B2C Rebranding Trust Design UI & UX User Testing Conversion Optimization Data Analysis

 Home · Transfer Money · Manage Payee · Transaction History Pages

 I created this user flow to map the complete experience of sending money internationally, from secure login through to transfer confirmation and transaction history.
-The flow captures the main journey of entering recipient details, reviewing fees, exchange rates, and delivery times, and confirming payment, while also accounting for supporting actions like managing payees, tracking transfers, and handling errors.
+The flow covers the main journey of entering recipient details, reviewing fees, exchange rates, and delivery times, and confirming payment, while also accounting for supporting actions like managing payees, tracking transfers, and handling errors.

 Section 01